Umuzi-org/tech-department/content/projects/memory-game-modern/_index.md

   - GET leaderboard/time: This should return the top 10 fastest people to win the game
   - GET leaderboard/turns: This should return the top 10 people to win the game using the fewest clicks

-### Part 4: Ajax
+### Part 5: Ajax

 - When the game starts then the user will need to enter their name

-- Whenever a user sucessfully wins the game then:
+- Whenever a user successfully wins the game then:

   - their score should be stored in MongoDB updated through use of the update_score endpoint
   - the two leaderboards should be fetched and displayed on the page